prebid/Prebid.js/dev-docs/get-started-with-prebid-server.md

 {: .alert.alert-info :}
 **Additional `cookieSet` details**
 We recommend that users leave `cookieSet` enabled since it's essential for server-to-server header bidding that we have a persistent cookie for improved cookie match rates.
 If set to `false`:
-&bull; Prebid.js will not overwrite all links on page to redirect through the AppNexus `cookiePersistUrl`
+&bull; Prebid.js will not overwrite all links on page to redirect through an AppNexus persistent cookie URL
 &bull; Prebid.js will not display a footer message on Safari indicating that AppNexus will be placing cookies on browsers that block 3rd party cookies

 ## Related Topics